 “Well,” I said.
 “That’s grief.
 Maybe that’s how he’s dealing with it, by blaming you.”

-“I told him that the vet stated the dog suffered from some debilitating disease,” she said.
+“I told him that the vet said the dog suffered from some debilitating disease,” she said.
 “I can’t even remember what I said that disease was.
 I made something up.”
+She then laughed.

 Again, I heard everything she said, but in order to process this information my processing center required repetition.
 “What did the vet say the disease was?”